umb-hub/What-A-Capacity-Test/README.md

 make test
 ```

-Run all experiment with 100 tests for each:
+Run all experiment with 100 tests for each configuration:
 ```bash
 make all END=100
 ```

-Run all experiment with 5 tests for each:
+Run all experiment with 5 tests for each configuration:
 ```bash
 make all_5
 ```

-Run single experiment once:
+Run single experiment once on single configuration:
 ```bash
 END=1
 experiment0